catalyzeio/paas-onboarding-docs/the_catalyze_paas_architecture.md

 ### Customer Pods
 A collection of hosts is called a POD.
 We create collection of Pods which are meant to host our customer's applications, databases and other aspects of their environment.
 These Pods are IaaS-agnostic i.e. they can be deployed in AWS and/or Rackspace.
 More IaaS providers are in the works.
 The choice of IaaS providers is essentially dictated by customer demand and the willingness of the provider to sign a BAA.
 Customer Pods can be collections of bare metal hosts or VMs.

 Customer Pods are where your applications and databases are deployed as Docker containers.
 A significant investment of time and effort has gone into securing and isolating the containers using AppArmor profiles (for example).
-Additionally, additional rules have been implemented such that containers enabling high availability (HA) scenarios are not deployed on the same host.
+Additional rules have been implemented such that containers enabling high availability (HA) scenarios are not deployed on the same host.

 Connectivity between the various containers is SSL enabled and configured such that containers not belonging to you have no visibility to your containers (and vice versa).
 This is enabled by a proprietary mechanism which we intend to continually invest in and potentially open source soon.